ptpacket/hello-world/README.md

 freq_char.c is the frequency of chars (works for lower and upper case no numbers or spaces but you get the idea) 1.14 quiz

 1.7 Functions - temp_function.c is my answer to 1.15

+1.8 Arguments - call by value is how c works. it creates a temp variable to save the current value of parameter rather than use the original. to use and change the original you can use the pointer (ch 5).
+Arrays always use the pointers no copying of data occurs